in

 Blue

-Two elegant comfortable blue armchairs and glass coffee table with gold accents Blue and gold are what may be considered a golden color combination.
-Any shade of blue is naturally bound to work with the said metallic color, making blue perhaps the color best paired with gold.
+Blue and gold are what may be considered a golden color combination.
+Any shade of blue is naturally bound to work with the said metallic color, making blue perhaps the best color pairing to use.

-You can mix and match blue with other colors, or even include it in layers or stripes in your paint colors.
+You can mix and match blue with other colors or even include it in layers or stripes in your paint colors.
 You can guarantee that they will still work together because blue and gold are an absolute match made in heaven.

 Pink

-Living room with pink sofa gold finishes gray walls We know what you’re thinking.
+We know what you’re thinking.
 Pink may not be the best choice to pair up with gold, but hear us out: they actually work well together, especially if you go for pale pinks.

-However, pink and gold don’t necessarily work well only in the nursery.
+However, pink-and-gold don’t necessarily work well only in the nursery.
 They also make any room in the house appear both classic and charming.

 Green

-Green and gold living room interior with comfortable brown sofa and coffee tables Green can come in a broad spectrum of colors, including lime, sage, and even bright green.
+Green can come in a broad spectrum of colors, including lime, sage, and even bright green.
 Read more about colors that go with green here.

 Combining any shades of green with a touch of gold gives a refreshing and vibrant effect.
 There’s also a somewhat minimalist and vintage feel to this combination that definitely makes it worth considering.